Relintai/pandemonium_engine_docs/usage/math/vector_math.md

 You can use either method (x and y coordinates or angle and magnitude) to refer to a vector, but for convenience, programmers typically use the coordinate notation.
-For example, in Godot, the origin is the top-left corner of the screen, so to place a 2D node named `Node2D` 400 pixels to the right and 300 pixels down, use the following code:
+For example, in Pandemonium, the origin is the top-left corner of the screen, so to place a 2D node named `Node2D` 400 pixels to the right and 300 pixels down, use the following code: